Women’s Health

 What are your choices?

-Generally, women that go to the doctors and discuss the main symptoms that have been outlined such as hot flushes and vaginal dryness tend to be offered HRT.
-This is because, if you are 45 plus and are experiencing such symptoms, it is assumed that it is due to hormones.
-However, this is not necessarily the case and, just because you are experiencing these symptoms, it does not mean you are menopausal as there are other health conditions that can present similar symptoms to those like the menopause.
-It is important to establish whether you are menopausal or not before moving forward with any prescribed drugs.
+Generally, women that go to the doctors and discuss the main symptoms that have been outlined, such as hot flushes and vaginal dryness, tend to be offered HRT.
+This is because if you are 45 plus and are experiencing such symptoms, it is assumed that it is due to hormones.
+However, this is not necessarily the case, and just because you are experiencing these symptoms, it does not mean you are menopausal, as other health conditions can present similar symptoms to those like menopause.
+It is essential to establish whether you are menopausal or not before moving forward with any prescribed drugs.

-A natural approach to the menopause is a very good option and should be considered as it can aid with achieving optimum health in what can be a challenging time for some women.
-A plan would be devised to address dietary changes, which will allow the body to adapt during the hormonal changes (this will lead to oestrogen levels being maintained by the adrenal gland and fat cells).
+A natural approach to menopause is a very good option and should be considered as it can aid with achieving optimum health in what can be a challenging time for some women.
+A plan would be devised to address dietary changes, allowing the body to adapt during the hormonal changes (this will lead to oestrogen levels being maintained by the adrenal gland and fat cells).

-Also, the use of hormones called phytoestrogens in the diet, which naturally occur in specific foods such as soya, have a balancing effect on hormones that are known to cause the development of symptoms such as hot flushes.
-Phytoestrogens also protects from heart disease, which is very important during the menopause.
+Also, the use of hormones called phytoestrogens in the diet, which naturally occur in specific foods such as soya, balances hormones that are known to cause the development of symptoms such as hot flushes.
+Phytoestrogens also protect against heart disease, which is very important during the menopause.

 Irregular Periods